antonioalberti/AIPyCraft/Readme.md

    - Enter `9` to manually improve or correct a solution
    - Enter `10` to import a solution from an external folder
    - Enter `11` to delete a solution from the program (files will be preserved)
+   - Enter `12` to export current solution to TOML
-   - Enter `12` to exit the program
+   - Enter `13` to exit the program

-3. Follow the prompts and provide the necessary information as requested by the program.
+## Component Languages

+The project supports various file types and programming languages:
+- Python (.py)
+- JavaScript (.js)
+- Bash scripts (.sh)
+- Batch files (.bat)
+- JSON (.json)
+- Text files (.txt)
+- Markdown (.md)
+- YAML (.yml, .yaml)
+- TOML (.toml)

+Note: Only Python components are executed when running a solution.
+Other components are automatically skipped but remain part of the solution structure.

 ## Folder Structure

 - main.py: The main entry point of the program
 - ai_connector.py: Handles the connection and communication with the OpenAI API
-- ai_code_parser.py: Parses code from AI-generated responses
+- ai_code_parser.py: Parses code from AI-generated responses with language detection
-- component.py: Defines the structure and behavior of a code component
+- component.py: Defines the structure and behavior of a multilanguage code component
 - solution.py: Defines the structure and behavior of a solution
-- solution_creator.py: Handles the creation of new solutions
+- solution_creator.py: Handles the creation of new solutions with multilanguage support
 - solution_loader.py: Loads existing solutions from a folder
-- solution_runner.py: Executes a solution and its main component
+- solution_runner.py: Executes Python components and skips non-Python components
-- solution_shower.py: Displays detailed information about a solution and its components
+- solution_shower.py: Displays detailed information about solutions and their components
-- installation_script_generator.py: Generates installation scripts for a solution
+- installation_script_generator.py: Generates installation scripts for Python dependencies
 - solution_correcting.py: Corrects and improves existing solutions using AI
 - solution_feature_adding.py: Adds new features to solutions using AI
-- solution_importer.py: Imports solutions from external folders
+- solution_importer.py: Imports solutions from external folders with language detection
 - solution_updater.py: Applies alternative solution correction using AI
-- `prompt_to_create_a_solution.py`: Generates prompts for creating solutions and components

 ## Contributing